 1.7 The National Planning Policy Framework (NPPF) (February 2019) and National Planning Practice Guidance provide the most up to date planning policy and advice from central Government.
 Some policies contained in the Alnwick District LDF Core Strategy DPD and the Alnwick District Wide Local Plan are in conflict with this more recent national policy and guidance.
-In such circumstances, the more recent national policy and guidance will take precedence in plan making and decision taking.
-This will be explained further in the Basic Conditions Statement.
+In such circumstances, the more recent national policy and guidance take precedence in plan making and decision taking.